 Today, the consensus in the coffee industry seems to be that peaberry is neither worse or better; it’s just different.

 With coffee, there are so many factors that play into the final product.
 Altitude, varietal, soil, and farming skills all have more to say than whether the coffee is peaberry or a flat berry (normal bean).

 Let’s take an example:

 - Is a peaberry of the catimor varietal grown at 800 masl in Indonesia better than a regular Ethiopian Yirgacheffe grown at 1700 masl?

-The answer is “no.” I’ll bet my old hat that the Ethiopian bean will be sweeter, cleaner, and more interesting than the Indonesian peaberry every day of the week.
+The answer is a resounding “no.” I’ll bet my old hat that the Ethiopian bean will be sweeter, cleaner, and more interesting than the Indonesian peaberry every day of the week.

 To say that a peaberry is somehow better than regular coffee doesn’t make any sense.
 People who claim that inadvertently show that they don’t understand the multitude of factors that go into cup quality (it’s the same kind of people that praise kopi luwak).

 If you buy a bag of unroasted coffee beans, there’s a good chance that you’ll find a few peaberries in the mix.